cmac994/KerbalWeatherProject/docs/tutorial.rst

 	    return false;
 	}

-Use the climate API to retrieve climatological data at specific point in time and space.
+Use the climate API to retrieve climatological data at a specific point in time and space.

 .. testcode::